strigo/strigo-rest-docs/content/webhooks-incoming-messages.md

 `type`                  | String   | The type of resource Strigo needs to handle.
 `status`                | String   | The current status of the resource.
 See [list of possible resource statuses](#resource-statuses) below.
 `name`                  | String   | The name of the resource.
 This will be used for auditing purposes.
-`network_interfaces`    | List     | A list of network interfaces available for the resource.
-These will be referenced by Strigo interfaces.
+`config`                | Object   | Any mandatory or optional configuration for the resource.

 #### Interface attributes: